Telescope: In space

 Since the atmosphere is opaque for most of the electromagnetic spectrum, only a few bands can be observed from the Earth's surface.
 These bands are visible – near-infrared and a portion of the radio-wave part of the spectrum.
 For this reason there are no X-ray or far-infrared ground-based telescopes as these have to be observed from orbit.
 Even if a wavelength is observable from the ground, it might still be advantageous to place a telescope on a satellite due to issues such as clouds, astronomical seeing and light pollution.

 The disadvantages of launching a space telescope include cost, size, maintainability and upgradability.

+Some examples of space telescopes from NASA are the Hubble Space Telescope that detects visible light, ultraviolet, and near-infrared wavelengths, the Spitzer Space Telescope that detects infrared radiation, and the Kepler Space Telescope that discovered thousands of exoplanets.
+The latest telescope that was launched was the James Webb Space Telescope on December 25, 2021, in Kourou, French Guiana.
+The Webb telescope detects infrared light.

 By electromagnetic spectrum

 The name "telescope" covers a wide range of instruments.
 Most detect electromagnetic radiation, but there are major differences in how astronomers must go about collecting light (electromagnetic radiation) in different frequency bands.

 As wavelengths become longer, it becomes easier to use antenna technology to interact with electromagnetic radiation (although it is possible to make very tiny antenna).
-The near-infrared can be collected much like visible light, however in the far-infrared and submillimetre range, telescopes can operate more like a radio telescope.
+The near-infrared can be collected much like visible light; however, in the far-infrared and submillimetre range, telescopes can operate more like a radio telescope.
 For example, the James Clerk Maxwell Telescope observes from wavelengths from 3 μm (0.003 mm) to 2000 μm (2 mm), but uses a parabolic aluminum antenna.
 On the other hand, the Spitzer Space Telescope, observing from about 3 μm (0.003 mm) to 180 μm (0.18 mm) uses a mirror (reflecting optics).
 Also using reflecting optics, the Hubble Space Telescope with Wide Field Camera 3 can observe in the frequency range from about 0.2 μm (0.0002 mm) to 1.7 μm (0.0017 mm) (from ultra-violet to infrared light).

 With photons of the shorter wavelengths, with the higher frequencies, glancing-incident optics, rather than fully reflecting optics are used.
 Telescopes such as TRACE and SOHO use special mirrors to reflect extreme ultraviolet, producing higher resolution and brighter images than are otherwise possible.
 A larger aperture does not just mean that more light is collected, it also enables a finer angular resolution.

 Telescopes may also be classified by location: ground telescope, space telescope, or flying telescope.
 They may also be classified by whether they are operated by professional astronomers or amateur astronomers.
 A vehicle or permanent campus containing one or more telescopes or other instruments is called an observatory.